shakes76/PatternFlow/recognition/Xinqian Wang_StyleGAN_s45654897/README.md

 │
 └───class2 folder
 │   │   image01.jpg
-│   │   image01.jpg
+│   │   image02.jpg
 │   │   ...
 │
 ... ...
 ```
-1. Prepare the lmdb dataset, the input image dataset location should have the structure as above
+1. Prepare the lmdb dataset, the input Image Dataset should have the structure as above
 > to be continue
 2. train the model
 > to be continue